 - Mini Chocolate Chips - we prefer the mini ones because they are a good size for dipping.

 - Dippers - choose from a variety of your favorite treats to dip with, including cookies, pretzels and apple slices.

 - Mix.
 In the bowl of a stand mixer, or a large bowl using a spatula, add the room temperature cream cheese, peanut butter, powdered sugar and vanilla extract.
 Using the paddle attachment, cream of medium speed for 2-3 minutes until smooth and creamy.

 - Fold in the marshmallow cream and chocolate.
-Add the marshmallow cream and mix in until well incorporate, then add the mini chocolate chips and fold in by hand.
+Add the marshmallow cream and mix in until well incorporated, then add the mini chocolate chips and fold in by hand.

 - Serve.
 Transfer to a serving bowl and garnish with a few extra mini chocolate chips.
 Serve with your favorite cookies, graham crackers or pretzels.
 Enjoy!

 Buckeye Dip can be stored in an airtight container in the fridge for up to 1 week.
 You may want to pull from the fridge and mix it up again just before serving.
 This can be done either in a large bowl with a spatula, or back in the kitchen aid on low speed with the paddle attachment.

 - 1 cup Creamy Peanut Butter can also use chunky

 - 1 7-oz Jar Marshmallow Cream or make your own*

 - 1 ½ cup Mini Chocolate Chips